mikegioia/pki/README.md

 # Certificate Authority Management Utilities

-This repo contains helpful and easy to use utilities for managing the public key infrastructure at your organization, or for yourself.
-You can generate a Root Certificate Authority, intermediate CAs like a Software Signing or Email CA, individual web server certificates for your domains to use both locally and on the Internet, and personal email and browser PKCS-12 certificates for email and web-based authentication.
+This repo contains helpful and easy to use utilities for managing the public key infrastructure (PKI) at your organization, or for yourself.
+You can do a lot
+here:

+* Generate a Root Certificate Authority
+* Create Intermediate CAs, like a TLS, Code-signing, or Email CA
+* Sign and issue web server certificates for your domains
+* Create personal email and browser PKCS-12 certificates for email and web-based authentication

 This project heavily utilizes OpenSSL and requires Bash.